vanessly/IMDB-Semantic-Analysis/README.md

 reviews = pad_sequences(sequences, maxlen=max_len)
 ```

 We do this using `Keras` tokenizer.
-In this particular instance of tokenization, `max_words = 5000` means that only the most frequent 5000 words will be kept, and less frequent words are discarded, and `max_len = 200` means that the maximum length of the sentences is 200 words.
+In this particular instance of tokenization, `max_words = 5000` means that only the most frequent 5,000 words will be kept, and less frequent words are discarded. `max_len = 200` means that the maximum length of the sentences is 200 words.
 If a sentence is longer than 200, it will be truncated, and if it's shorter, it will be padded to reach the desired length.
 #### After tokenizing

 ```